Senior Fellowship Program, 2017–2018

 Fields of Study

 The Paul Mellon and Ailsa Mellon Bruce Senior Fellowships are intended to support research in the history, theory, and criticism of the visual arts (painting, sculpture, architecture, landscape architecture, urbanism, prints and drawings, film, photography, decorative arts, industrial design, and other arts) of any geographical area and of any period.
-The Samuel H. Kress Senior Fellowships are intended to support research on European art before the early 19th century.
+The Samuel H. Kress Senior Fellowships are intended to support research on European art before the early nineteenth century.
 The William C. Seitz Senior Fellowship is primarily intended to support research on modern and contemporary art.
 Senior fellowship applications are also solicited from scholars in other disciplines whose work examines artifacts or has implications for the analysis and criticism of form.

 Qualifications and Selection

 Senior fellowships are intended for those who have held the PhD for five years or more at the time of application, or who possess an equivalent record of professional accomplishment.
 Individuals currently affiliated with the National Gallery of Art are not eligible for the senior fellowship program.
 Senior fellowships are awarded without regard to the age or nationality of applicants.
 Applications are reviewed by an external selection committee composed of scholars in the history of art and related disciplines.
 Outside readers may assist in the evaluation of proposals.

 A senior fellowship award for the academic year is normally limited to one-half of the applicant's salary, up to a maximum of $50,000, depending on individual circumstances.
 Awards for a single academic term are prorated.
 Senior fellows also receive allowances for travel to a scholarly conference, in addition to housing, as available.

 The Center will consider appointment of associates who have obtained outside awards for full-time research and would like to be affiliated with the Center.
 Appointments to associate status will be considered for periods of one academic year or a single academic term.
 Qualifications and selection for associate status are the same as those for senior fellows.